rust-lang/blog.rust-lang.org/posts/2021-09-27-Core-team-membership-updates.md

   sometime in late 2014 and has been a member of the Rust Community Team since 2016.
 That same year he co-founded RustFest, one of the first conferences dedicated to Rust.
-In the following years seven RustFest conferences have brought together hundreds of Rust community members all around Europe, and more recently online.
+In the following years seven RustFest conferences have brought together hundreds of Rust community members all around Europe and more recently online.
 * [JT](https://github.com/jntrnr) has 15 years of programming language
   experience.
 During that time, JT worked at Cray on the Chapel programming